datawookie/ibproxy/README.md

 this will mean that requests from outside will not reach the proxy.
 In general this is a good thing.

+There are ways that you can expose the proxy to the outside world.
 For the purpose of illustration suppose that you are running the proxy on an EC2 instance at 3.218.141.190.

-There are ways that you can expose the proxy to the outside world.

 ### NGINX

-Unless you set up authentication on the proxy this would potentially open up a can of worms.
+Unless you set up authentication this would definitely open up a can of worms.

 ### SSH Tunnel